UKHomeOffice/kd/README.md

 parsed per file instead of per resource.
 This allows for blocks spanning multiple resources.

+**NOTE** Config data is also rendered using [templating](#templating).
+This allows upstream chart templates to be used whilst overriding values that may differ per environment (e.g. image repositories).

 ### Kubectl flags

 It supports end of flags `--` parameter, any flags or arguments that are